 Partnerships between community and academic institutions are the cornerstones of academic service-learning.
 While the term "academic service-learning" emerged in the 90's, civic or citizenship education has been part of academic curriculums for centuries.
 Hospitality management programs at two-(n=63) and four-year (n=79) institutions were surveyed for this study using a 21 question faxed survey and two-year (52%) and four-year (48%) institutions responded.
 Results indicated that academic service-learning was not as prevalent in hospitality management programs of four-year institutions as anticipated, while two-year (67%) institutions had higher participation.

 Overall results showed that hospitality program directors did not identify what influences inclusion/exclusion.
 The perceived difference between institutions in the importance to include academic service-learning in the hospitality management curriculum was not clearly identified.
 The importance of inclusion in hospitality curriculum was inconclusive.

 Ward, Verna M., "Service-learning: Comparison of Hospitality Programs in Two- and Four-Year Institutions" (2000).
-Dissertation and Thesis.
+Thesis, Dissertations, Student Creative Activity, and Scholarship.
 41.

 Files over 3MB may be slow to open.
 For best results, right-click and select "save as..."